Quantum Field Effects in Stationary Electron Spin Resonance Spectroscopy: Quantum Field Description of Spectroscopic Transitions by Strong Electron-Photon and Electron-Phonon Coupling

+The right hand side expression in (\ref{eq5}) is the vector product of quantities, being to be vector operators.
+It can be calculated in accordance with the expression

+that is, by using of known expression for an usual vector product with the additional coefficient ${\frac{1}{2}}$ the only, which is appeared, since the products of two components of two vector operators are replaced by anticommutators of corresponding components.
+The given detail is mapped by the symbol $\otimes$ in (\ref{eq5}) and by the symbol $'$ in determinant (\ref{eq12}).

+Thus, the QFT model for the dynamics of spectroscopic transitions in a 1D multiqubit exchange coupled system was generalized by taking into account, that the spin vector is proportional to the quaternion vector of the state of any relatiistic quantum system [the joint matter + EM-field system has to be referred to relativistic systems] in Hilbert space defined over quaternion ring.
+It leads to the requirement, that all the spin components has to be taken into account.

-Thus, QED-model for dynamics of spectroscopic transitions in 1D multiqubit exchange coupled system, presented in \cite{Yearchuck_Yerchak_Dovlatova} is generalized by taking into account more carefully quantum nature of relaxation processes.
-New quantum phenomenon can be predicted.
-The prediction results from the structure of the equations derived and it means, that by resonance the coherent system of the resonance phonons, that is, the phonons with the energy, egualed to resonance photon energy can be formed, which can lead to appearance along with Rabi oscillations determined by spin (electron)-photon coupling with the frequency $\Omega^{RF}$ of Rabi oscillations determined by spin (electron)-phonon coupling with the frequency $\Omega^{RPh}$.
-In other words QED-model predicts the oscillation character of quantum relaxation, that is quite different character in comparison with phenomenological Bloch model.
-Moreover if $\lambda^{\pm}_{\vec q l} < g$ the second Rabi oscillation process will be observed by stationary state of two subsystems \{ EM-fied + magnetic (electric) dipoles \}, that it will be registered in quadrature with the first Rabi oscillation process.
-It can be experimentally detected even by stationary spectroscopy methods.
+The new quantum phenomenon was predicted in \cite{QFTDST}.
+The prediction results from the structure of the equations derived and it consists in the following.
+The coherent system of the resonance phonons, that is, the phonons with the energy, equaled to the resonance photon energy can be formed by a resonance, that can lead to an appearance along with Rabi oscillations determined by spin (electron)-photon coupling with the frequency $\Omega^{RF}$ of Rabi oscillations determined by spin (electron)-phonon coupling with the frequency $\Omega^{RPh}$.
+In other words, the QFT model prediction of the quantum oscillation character of the relaxation gives the new insight on the nature of relaxation processes in condensed matter.
+It has qualitatively different character in comparison with the classical exponential relaxation, described by phenomenological and semiclassical Bloch models.
+Moreover, if $\mid\lambda^{\pm}_{\vec q l}\mid < g_{\vec q l}$, the second Rabi oscillation process will be observed by the stationary state of two subsystems \{EM-field + magnetic (electric) dipoles\}, that is, it will be registered in quadrature with the first Rabi oscillation process.
+It can be experimentally detected even by traditional stationary spectroscopy methods.